How Much Does Your Organisation Know About Ransomware?

 Media attention subsequently hit fever pitch around ransomware, resulting in full blown panic within companies.
 IT teams have been furiously backing up files, hiring security companies and sweating it out, awaiting the next vicious attack.

 One of the most prevalent trends in malware is hackers adopting techniques that work well on platforms like Windows and bringing them to life in the now very lucrative arena of mobile devices.

 The eruption of Android ransomware was an obvious next step – and yet many companies missed the boat.

 First and foremost, it’s important to understand what ransomware is.

-Ransomware is a specific type of malware that demands money from a user and, in exchange, promises to release either the files or the functionality of the device being held hostage.
+Ransomware is a specific type of malware that demands money from a user.
+In exchange, it promises to release either the files or the functionality of the device that is being held hostage.

 There are two types of ransomware:

 Lock-screen ransomware attacks the device from a system level, changing the PIN/password or overlaying a window over all other apps and demanding ransom to allow use of the device again.

 Crypto-ransomware actually encrypts the files on the device and demands a ransom to have them unencrypted.

 The difference between the two is in terms of the actual resource being retained by the attacker.